spinnaker/kleat/migration/README.md

   cloud provider for which you expect Deck to receive a statically configured default account and/or region.
 (Halyard will fall back to the first configured account if no primaryAccount is configured.)
+- The `security.enabled` field is no longer used by `kleat`; the `security.authn.enabled` and `security.authz.enabled` fields individually control whether authentication and authorization are enabled, respectively.

 ## Optional changes